ElBrewster/sound-shelter/zToDo.md

 - [ ] the donor name text box auto-completes previous donors
 - [ ] dark mode and light mode toggle
+- [ ] adding a new donor is an issue for the current data setup since our POST relies on a pre-existing donor in the databse